Analyzing the Availability of E-Mail Addresses for PyPI Libraries: Introduction

-While academia and industry emphasize the importance of sustaining maintenance of OSS through financial and non-financial support~\cite{tidelift2024, medappa2023sponsorship, linaaker2024sustaining}, it remains unclear which forms of support are most valuable to maintainers.
-Identifying the right mechanisms is not straightforward: on the one hand, maintainers may openly discuss their needs via GitHub issues or discussions.
-On the other hand, more sensitive matters — such as financial contributions or vulnerability reporting — are often better addressed through private channels such as e-mails.
-Although prior work has examined the accessibility of GitHub repositories for PyPI libraries~\cite{tsakpinis2024analyzing}, little is known about how library maintainers share their e-mail addresses on PyPI or on GitHub.
-This gap is critical, since missing contact information can limit the ability of external stakeholders to provide meaningful support.
-To address this, the PyPI ecosystem should be analyzed from two perspectives: first, by analyzing libraries individually without considering their dependencies.
-Second, by including their dependency chains in the analysis, which is crucial due to the cascading effects of dependencies.
-The following research questions (RQs) are designed to gather evidence and provide these insights:
+While academia and industry emphasize the importance of sustaining OSS maintenance through financial and non-financial support~\cite{linaaker2024sustaining, medappa2023sponsorship, tidelift2024}, identifying the right forms of support for individual maintainers remains challenging.
+Maintainers may communicate support-related topics publicly via GitHub issues or discussions and receive financial contributions through platforms such as GitHub Sponsors, for which prior work has examined the accessibility of these channels~\cite{tsakpinis2024analyzing, tsakpinis2025analyzing}.
+However, sensitive and security-related matters are often better addressed through private communication channels such as e-mail, whose availability in the PyPI ecosystem remains largely unexplored.
+This gap is critical, as missing contact details can hinder external stakeholders from providing support or coordinating on sensitive issues.
+To address this gap, we analyze the PyPI ecosystem from two perspectives: (1) analyzing libraries individually without considering their dependencies, and (2) including their dependency chains, which capture cascading effects across the ecosystem.
+The following research questions~(RQs) are designed to gather evidence and provide these insights:

-\textbf{RQ1:} What is the distribution of sources where e-mail addresses are provided across the PyPI ecosystem?
+\textbf{RQ1:} What is the distribution of sources where e-mail addresses are provided?

 \textbf{RQ2:} What is the distribution of invalid e-mail addresses across the PyPI ecosystem?